Visit Starved Rock in winter to witness towering ice waterfalls and snow-covered canyons.

 Matthiessen State Park is located just a few miles south of Starved Rock and is truly beautiful.

-It is known for its beautiful campgrounds which are famous amongst horseback riders.
+It is known for its beautiful campgrounds which are famous among horseback riders.

 There is even an equestrian campground solely dedicated to this type of camper.

 At Matthiessen State Park in winter, an exciting activity to take part in is horseback riding through the snow.

 Open all year round, there are nine miles of trails dedicated to visitors who have their own horses (or who work with a nearby ranch).